Clafou/growthapp.net/backup/index.md

 ---

-# Do not rely exclusively on iCloud Backup
+# Do not rely exclusively on <span class="notranslate">iCloud Backup</span>

-You can treat *iCloud Backup* as a convenient kind of backup, but be warned: it can fail.
+You can treat <span class="notranslate">iCloud Backup </span> as a convenient kind of backup, but be warned: it can fail.
 Some Growth users have found that iCloud did not restore their data.

-Even if *iCloud Backup* successfully restored your Growth data in the past, do not expect success again in future.
+Even if <span class="notranslate">iCloud Backup</span> successfully restored your Growth data in the past, do not expect success again in future.

 # How to safeguard your data